sunlightlabs/branding-bar/README.md

 **Using Bower**

-You can include `'branding-bar': 'sunlightlabs/branding-bar'` in your projects' `bower.json` dependencies, or just `bower install sunlightlabs/branding-bar`
+You can include `'branding-bar': 'sunlightlabs/branding-bar'` in your project's `bower.json` dependencies, or just `bower install sunlightlabs/branding-bar`

 **From CDN**